oneapi-src/oneDNN/rfcs/20230801-max-partition-policy/README.md

 attention (MHA), multi-layer perceptron (MLP), and convolution residual blocks over typical data types for both inference and training.

+While the predefined patterns meet some user requirements, there is a growing interest in customized ops and patterns, which the current fixed patterns cannot fully accommodate.
+For instance, users may want to build RMSNorm with small ops and expect the library to provide optimizations for it.
+This is a frequent request for newly introduced activation or normalization.

-To further boost performance and expose more aggressive optimizations to users, oneDNN Graph Compiler is requesting to add max partition policy to oneDNN Graph API.
+To address this need and provide users with more flexible and efficient options, oneDNN Graph Compiler is seeking to incorporate a max partition policy into oneDNN Graph API, enabling direct programming and unlocking further performance optimizations.

 ## Current Status